MinaProtocol/MIPs/MIPS/mip-zkapps.md

 Note that this structure enables extremely powerful usages of tokens.
-The entire Mina ecosystem benefits with a collective agreement to agree on more restrictive token standards built on top of these systems such that groups of contracts can compose with one-another more easily.
+The entire Mina ecosystem benefits with a collective agreement to agree on more restrictive token standards built on top of these systems such that groups of contracts can compose with one another more easily.

 #### Call Forest Encoding